Water Quality Effects of Multifunctional Working Buffers for Seasonally Wet Farmland

 • Ongoing water sampling will occur monthly and include: total phosphorus, total nitrogen, total potassium, pH, and alkalinity.

-• We will support the Education Team for farm walks.
+• We supported the Education Team for farm walks.

 Objective 5: Compile the data

-The intention of this objective is to collate and synthesize the data collected into written and visual representation for initial data collection, during the first phase of research attempting to address the hypotheses and null hypotheses identified during Objective 1, for each individual pilot site
+The intention of this objective was to collate and synthesize the data collected into written and visual representation for initial data collection, during the first phase of research attempting to address the hypotheses and null hypotheses identified during Objective 1, for each individual pilot site

 Objective 6: Identify what changes are observable within the timeline of this grant and where further research is needed

-The intention of this objective is to review the data to identify what changes are necessary in the next phase of the project, to ensure future success in identifying whether or not working buffers can sustain or improve soil- and water-quality while also increasing production margins for farmers; a check and balance to ensure that the research design is capable of meeting the objectives identified in this grant.
+The intention of this objective was to review the data to identify what changes are necessary in the next phase of the project, to ensure future success in identifying whether or not working buffers can sustain or improve soil- and water-quality while also increasing production margins for farmers; a check and balance to ensure that the research design is capable of meeting the objectives identified in this grant.

 • Further data collection to observe soil- and water-quality data on agroforestry working buffers as they age, to include more established systems with larger root volumes, will be necessary for a comprehensive look at these systems.